ghazal-naderi/platform-11/docs/ALERTS.md

 # Watchdog
 This alert is suppressed normally and should always be firing - if it isn't, it indicates an issue in Prometheus Alertmanager that may be preventing other alerts from getting through.

+# KubeContainerWaiting
+This indicates that a container is waiting to be scheduled.
+For some applications (eg. jaeger) it can indicate a configuration issue that should be investigated and addressed after checking the status and error on the appropriate pods.
+In other cases, it can indicate a cluster resourcing issue preventing pods from being scheduled - this is resolved by adding more resources (eg. new nodes).

+# KubeletTooManyPods
+This generally indicates a resource issue - too many pods on too few nodes in a particular area zone.
+Resolve it by scaling up the cluster.

 # KubeDaemonSetMisScheduled
 This indicates that a daemonset is scheduled on a node that it should not be scheduled on.
 In some cases, this is observed when AWS applies the node label `NodeWithImpairedVolumes=true:NoSchedule` after failing to attach an EBS volume - often, this is a transient issue within an EKS cluster.
 In order to resolve it, you can simply remove that taint from the node with `k edit no ${node_name}`.